Mejari/FooTweet/README.md

 ------------

 - The entire thing is ugly as sin
-- Changing the Tweet Interval does not take effect until the server is restarted
+- Changing the Tweet Interval or Number of Tweets does not take effect until the server is restarted
-- Sometimes there is an error thrown when saving a new account.
-The account is saved but the redirect errors out.
 - Apparently IE doesn't hide an input field with `hidden=true`?
 - The searching is limited by Twitter's meager indexing.
 Make sure to use the `Ignore Text` field to filter out any false-positives you can think of!